darktable-org/rawspeed/README.rst

 Getting Source Code
 --------------------------------------------------------------------------------
-You can get access to the lastest version using `from here <rawspeed_>`_.
+You can get access to the latest version using `from here <rawspeed_>`_.
 You will need to include the “RawSpeed” and “data” folder in your own project.

 CMake-based build system is provided.